RedMageKnight/Flow.Launcher.Plugin.BitwardenSearch/README.md

     <ul>
       <li>Instructions for the API stuff can be found in the plugin settings menu.</li>
     </ul>
+    <li>You will need to restart Flow Launcher in order for the credentials in the plugin settings to take effect.
+This is not required when changing any other setting in the plugin.
   </ul>
   <li>Type <code>bw</code> before your search-term to start populating items in your vault.
   <li>Adding sub-command <code>/lock</code> or <code>/unlock</code> after <code>bw</code> (make sure to include a space between them) will allow you to manually lock and unlock the vault respectively.